 TRAVEL REQUIREMENTS: A valid passport is required; the passport must be valid for at least six months past your intended stay.
 Tourist visas are currently required for citizens of the US, Canada, and Australia, as well as most countries in Africa, Asia, and the Middle East.
 Visas may take anywhere from a week to a month to obtain, rarely longer.
 Tourist visas are currently not required for citizens of the UK, New Zealand, South Africa, and most European countries.
 Travel requirements are subject to change; please double check with the nearest embassy or consulate, or ask our office staff if you are unsure.

-WHAT’S INCLUDED?: Tips to drivers, local guides, and lodge staff; accommodation from the night of day 1 to the night of day 19; meals from dinner on day 1 (unless you arrive too late for dinner service) to lunch on day 20; safe drinking water as well as tea and coffee during meals (if eating at a restaurant that does not include drinks, reasonable non-alcoholic beverages will be included); safe drinking water only between meals; Tropical Birding tour leader with scope and audio gear from the evening of day 1 to the afternoon of day 20; airport transfer on day 1 of the main tour; ground transport for the group to all sites in the itinerary from day 2 to day 20 (for smaller groups the guide will drive, and for larger groups there will be a driver); local guide on day 4 and day 5 of the main tour at Intervales; entrance fees to the sites mentioned in the itinerary; a printed and bound checklist to keep track of your sightings (given to you at the start of the tour – only electronic copies can be provided in advance).
+WHAT’S INCLUDED?: Tips to drivers, local guides, and lodge staff; accommodation from the night of day 1 to the night of day 12; meals from dinner on day 1 (unless you arrive too late for dinner service) to lunch on day 13; safe drinking water as well as tea and coffee during meals (if eating at a restaurant that does not include drinks, reasonable non-alcoholic beverages will be included); safe drinking water only between meals; Tropical Birding tour leader with scope and audio gear from the evening of day 1 to the afternoon of day 13; airport transportation on day 1 via the hotel shuttle bus; ground transport for the group to all sites in the itinerary from day 2 to day 13 (for smaller groups the guide will drive, and for larger groups there will be a driver); local guide on day 3 and day 4 at Intervales; entrance fees to the sites mentioned in the itinerary; a printed and bound checklist to keep track of your sightings (given to you at the start of the tour – only electronic copies can be provided in advance).

 WHAT’S NOT INCLUDED?: Optional tips to the tour leader; tips for luggage porters if you require their services; flights; excess luggage charges; snacks; additional drinks apart from those included; alcoholic beverages; travel insurance; excursions not included in the tour itinerary; extras in hotels such as laundry service, minibar, room service, telephone calls, and personal items; medical fees; other items or services not specifically mentioned as being included.